Request a Quote

 CDX (Human Cell Line Xenograft) studies

-Xenotransplantation studies provide an effective platform for researching and evaluating novel clinical candidates.
+Xenograft mouse studies or xenotransplantation studies provide an effective platform for researching and evaluating novel clinical candidates.
 This approach involves transplanting cells or tissues from one species into a different host animal (usually immunodeficient) to study disease progression and treatment response.
 A cell-derived xenograft (CDX) is created by implanting well-characterized cancer cell lines into immunocompromised mice.
 These serve as exemplary translational research systems for investigating tumor biology and therapeutic efficacy.
 We offer access to over 200 authenticated human cancer cell lines.
-This extensive library provides diverse options for evaluating xenograft clinical candidates in vivo.
+This extensive library provides diverse options for in vivo CDX CRO services and supports GLP / non-GLP xenograft testing of clinical candidates in vivo.
+Additionally, our custom CDX model development enables precise evaluation of compound performance in relevant tumor settings.

 What we offer